Jovan Dewitt: Army

 Dewitt was the special teams coordinator and outside linebackers coach at Army for the 2014 and 2015 seasons.
 Working for Head Coach Todd Monken, Dewitt helped guide the turn around.
 After winning two games in Dewitt's first season on staff, the Black Knights won 8 games, including the 2016 Heart of Dallas Bowl in the 2015 season.
 During Dewitt's time at Army, his units blocked 7 kicks, including two punts that were returned for touchdowns.

 UCF

 In January 2016, Dewitt was hired by Scott Frost, whom he replaced at Northern Iowa, to coordinate the UCF special teams, and coach the outside linebackers.
 While helping lead UCF to a perfect season and American Athletic Conference championship, Dewitt mentored Shaquem Griffin.
 Griffin was the only player to be unanimously selected first team all-AAC.
-He would go on the be drafted in the 5th round of the 2018 NFL Draft by the Seattle Seahawks.
+He would go on to be drafted in the 5th round of the 2018 NFL draft by the Seattle Seahawks.
 Dewitt was promoted to associate head coach prior to the 2017 season.